Security-Onion-Solutions/securityonion-docs/use-cases.rst

 - Install the first Security Onion instance and choose the ``ManagerSearch`` option.
 - Deploy the :ref:`elastic-agent` to hosts.
-- Install Security Onion on one or more additional machines and join them to the grid as forward nodes.
+- Install Security Onion on one or more additional machines and join them to the grid as sensor nodes.
 They will analyze network traffic from your TAP or SPAN port.

 You can read more about distributed deployments in the :ref:`architecture` section.